From Flat Ribbon to Beautiful Bow

 Which would you rather put atop your well-designed gift basket?

-A pre-made bow with a square-sticky pad on the bottom
+A pre-made bow with a square-sticky pad on the back

-A dazzling, multi-looped bow made by hand from ribbon on a spool?
+A dazzling, multi-looped bow made by hand from ribbon?

-Both bows have their place in the gift–giving world, but one brings oohs and aahs from the crowd assembled to celebrate a new baby, wedding, homecoming from the hospital, retirement, or work promotion.
+Both bows have their place in the gift–giving world, but one brings oohs and aahs from a crowd celebrating a new baby, wedding, homecoming from the hospital, retirement, or work promotion.

 Bowmaking is a unique skill, and just like gift basket making, no two are alike.

 Years ago, the subject of making beautiful bows was a popular adult school course taught by me.
-I brought enough ribbon for up to 12 students who made four different bow styles in 90 minutes.
+I brought enough ribbon to the class for 12 students to make four different bow styles in 90 minutes.

 It was a joy to watch each student’s facial expressions turn from confusion to astonishment as bows were completed.
 The only students who had minor difficulties were those with hand mobility challenges.
 When that occurred, I provided extra help to those participants, aiding them in completing their ribbon masterpieces.